-FRCS fixed fees may already have driven a change in claimant firm work practices, with lower grade fee earners doing some or all of the work, assisted by case management systems.
+FRCS fixed fees may already have driven a change in claimant firm work practices, with lower-grade fee earners doing some or all of the work, assisted by case management systems.
 Some firms may have continued as before on the basis that the FRCS fees were not significantly different to the previous fee levels, but the failure of the government to increase rates since 2003 and now the RTA Claims Process fees reduction may make us think again about whether we can afford to continue running RTAs in the same way as other claims.

 Tactics will inevitably apply on both sides.
 According to the Fenn review the incidence of proceedings being issued increased noticeably after the FRCS was introduced in 2003.
-The obvious explanation was firms deliberately issuing proceedings in order to avoid fixed costs.
+The obvious explanation was that law firms were deliberately issuing proceedings to avoid fixed costs.
 That practice will be curtailed in the sense that under the new scheme if proceedings are issued over quantum they will stay within the scheme, but there is arguably now both greater scope and greater incentive to exit the system entirely.
-If defendants do not comply with the strict 15 day time limit for admitting liability the case will exit the system and will not be allowed back in.
+If defendants do not comply with the strict 15-day time limit for admitting liability the case will exit the system and will not be allowed back in.
 The same applies where they breach the time limit for payment of stage one costs or for making a settlement offer, or if they deny causation or allege contributory negligence (except seat belts), so the pressure is very much on defendants to improve their own claims handling practices.
 If they fail to comply then we must allow them no wriggle room.

-In his seminal and wide ranging report ‘How do you solve a problem like PI’ published January 2010, Jackson LJ made it clear that the next step was to implement his recommendations for fixed PI costs on the fast track (via the Justice Minister and the Rules Committee) in 2010, whilst stage two was to tackle, by primary legislation, the rather more intractable issues concerning referral fees, recoverability of additional liabilities and the indemnity principle.
+In his seminal and wide-ranging report ‘How do you solve a problem like PI’ published in January 2010, Jackson LJ made it clear that the next step was to implement his recommendations for fixed PI costs on the fast track (via the Justice Minister and the Rules Committee) in 2010, whilst stage two was to tackle, by primary legislation, the rather more intractable issues concerning referral fees, recoverability of additional liabilities and the indemnity principle.

 In a series of ‘facilitations’ it is well known that an industry agreement was not delivered but, as set out in Jackson’s final report, the claimant and defendant sides were largely in agreement as to the reliability of the data and the need to have different fixed cost levels for different stages.
-In addition the matrix was to have different costs bands for different damages values.
+In addition, the matrix was to have different cost bands for different damages values.
 The claimant side sought an uplift for inflation and the defendant side argued for a referral fee-sized cut as well as efficiency savings and a discount for not having to deal with the ‘costs of costs’.

-What resulted was a matrix (appendix five to the final report) that covers RTA pre issue £10-25,000 value cases and RTA post issue cases as well as all employers’ liability (EL) accident and public liability (PL) accident cases.
+What resulted was a matrix (appendix five to the final report) that covers RTA pre-issue £10-25,000 value cases and RTA post-issue cases as well as all employers’ liability (EL) accident and public liability (PL) accident cases.
 Jackson’s formula was to take average current costs as the base line, to adjust the baseline to allow for inflation on the one side and cost of cost savings on the other and then to weight the figures for the damages level and stage reached.
 Final variables were an extra amount for counsel’s advice in issued and children cases and a variant model with discounts for early admissions.

 The defendants sought a discount of £400 per case for the costs of costs.
 Jackson allowed £200, with a further £100 to cover the cost of providing costs data to the new Costs Council.
 Counsel’s fees accounted for an additional £100/£225. £300 in RTA/ELA/PLA and the early admission discount was to be £250/£500 in pre/post issue cases.